symfony/symfony-docs/form/form_collections.rst

     and you need to adjust the following JavaScript accordingly.

-The goal of this section will be to use JavaScript to read this attribute and dynamically add new tag forms when the user clicks a "Add a tag" link.
+The goal of this section will be to use JavaScript to read this attribute and dynamically add new tag forms when the user clicks the "Add a tag" button.
 This example uses jQuery and assumes you have it included somewhere on your page.

 Add a ``script`` tag somewhere on your page so you can start writing some JavaScript.

-First, add a link to the bottom of the "tags" list via JavaScript.
-Second, bind to the "click" event of that link so you can add a new tag form (``addTagForm()`` will be show next):
+In this script, bind to the "click" event of the "Add a tag" button so you can add a new tag form (``addFormToCollection()`` will be show next):

 .. code-block:: javascript